gnieb/interior-design-board/README.md

 - More Profile Info and perhaps a location specific feature
 - Ability to upload an image!
 Flask Uploads?
+- an About Page // how to use this site => maybe include this on the sign up / login as well for anyone to see what the site is all about

 <p align="right">(<a href="#readme-top">back to top</a>)</p>